Lungo: Flavour

 As the amount of water increases or decreases relative to a normal shot, the composition of the shot changes because the flavour components of coffee dissolve at varying rates.
 For this reason, a long or short shot will not contain the same ratio of components that a normal shot contains.
 Therefore, a ristretto is not simply twice as "strong" as a regular shot, nor is a lungo simply half the strength.
 Moreover, since espresso is brewed under pressure, a lungo does not have the same taste or composition as coffee produced by other methods, even when made with the same ratio of water and ground coffee.

 Brewing

 Ristretto, normale, and lungo are relative terms without exact measurements.
 Nevertheless, a rough guide is a grounds-to-liquid brewing ratio of 1:1 for ristretto, 1:2 for normale, and 1:4 for lungo.
-Assuming ristretto is a more concentrated espresso coffee, a ristretto solo is thus 15-20 ml (the foamy crema slightly increases this volume), normale is 30 ml, and lungo is 60 ml.
-By contrast, a caffè crema will be approximately 180 ml.